kavbansal/prioriteams/docs/RSD.md

 As an professor, I want to be able to send out emails to confirm meeting time so that I can stay organized with my hires easily.

-As a professor, I want multiple schedules suggested so that I have more than one option.
+As a professor, I want multiple meeting times suggested so that I have more than one option.